Module 4.2: AppArmor Profiles

 # 4. Set back to enforcesudo aa-enforce /etc/apparmor.d/tmp.test-app.shPart 5: Container Validation (Docker Default)

-Section titled “Part 5: Container Validation (Docker Default)”If you have Docker installed on your host, you can observe how the runtime automatically applies the default baseline profile to contain malicious behavior.
+Section titled “Part 5: Container Validation (Docker Default)”If you have Docker installed on your host, observe how the runtime automatically applies the default baseline profile to contain behavior.
+This step is optional, but it helps connect the host-level policy language to the container defaults you inherit in many development environments.

 # 1. Check default profiledocker run --rm alpine cat /proc/1/attr/current# Should show: docker-default